Cedar Design System

 What worked well:

-Building the documentation site as a Cedar artifact — not just a reference, but a product that uses the system — was the single most effective decision of the project.
+Building the documentation site as a Cedar artifact was the single most effective decision of the project.
 It collapsed the gap between “here’s what the system looks like” and “here’s proof it works” into one URL.
+Every reviewer who visits the doc site is seeing Cedar’s actual components rendering in production, not screenshots of a Figma file.

-The token architecture proved itself during the mid-project color palette revision.
+The token architecture proved its value during a mid-project color palette revision.
 Repointing the brand primary, secondary, and accent colors across the entire system required changing semantic token assignments and nothing else.
 Zero component logic was affected.
-That’s the promise of token-based design; this project generated the evidence.
+That’s the promise of separating primitives from semantics — this project generated the evidence.

 What I’d do differently:

 Plan for the Data Grid’s implementation complexity earlier.
-It’s the one component that exists in Figma but hasn’t shipped as a React implementation, and its absence is visible in Cedar Ops (which uses a styled HTML table as a workaround).
-Starting the React implementation sooner, even as a simplified v1, would have closed the one remaining gap.
+It’s the one component that exists in Figma but hasn’t shipped in React, and its absence required a workaround in Cedar Ops.
+Starting the React implementation sooner — even a simplified v1 — would have closed the only remaining gap in component coverage.

-Establish custom domains from the start rather than relying on Vercel’s auto-generated URLs.
-The deployment names are functional but not portfolio-ready — a small detail that’s easy to overlook during a build sprint and mildly annoying to fix afterward.
+Establish custom domains from the start.
+Deployment URLs are functional but not portfolio-ready.
+A small detail that’s easy to overlook during a build sprint and worth setting up before sharing work publicly.